 That is to say, if a property lost 40kW/h of heat through its walls throughout a 24-hour period, that typically doesn't mean you have used 40kW/h of gas from your boiler or 40kW/h of electricity from your heat pump.

 If the boiler has consistently run at 85% efficiency, you will use 47kW/h of gas.
 If you can get 93% efficiency from that same appliance you will only use 43kWh gas.

 And therein lies the problem.
 Many arguments for turning the heating off are talking about saving heat loss, not saving primary fuel usage.
 The difference between the two relies heavily on the first variable we need to ask ourselves, what is our heat source?

-If you have electric heating such as electric underfloor heating or infrared heating panels, these work at 100% efficiency, so a 40kW/h heat loss will equate to a 40kW/h fuel use.
+If you have electric heating, such as electric underfloor heating or infrared heating panels, these work at 100% efficiency so that a 40kW/h heat loss will equate to a 40kW/h fuel use.

-Now the lower we can get the flow temperatures and in turn fume temperatures the more condensing and higher efficiency.
+Now the lower we can get the flow temperatures and fume temperatures, the more condensing and higher efficiency.

-Lower temperatures, of course, means less responsiveness from the system as a trade-off though, so would lean toward longer running times being needed.
+Lower temperatures, of course, mean less responsiveness from the system as a trade-off though, so would lean toward longer running times being needed.

 This is often worth it for the extra efficiency, depending on the other variables below.
 Read our condensing theory article for just how much efficiency this can add!